Patriots Pick Defensive End Deatrich Wise With 131st Selection In 2017 NFL Draft

 Length is Wise’s greatest attribute.
 He stands 6-foot-5, 274 pounds and boasts long arms (35 5/8 inches) and large hands (10 1/2 inches) — measurements similar to those of former Patriots defensive end Chandler Jones.

-The 22-year-old did not test particularly well at the NFL Scouting Combine but was highly productive for the Razorbacks, tallying 15 sacks, 23 quarterback hits and 44 hurries in the two seasons after Flowers left for the NFL, according to Pro Football Focus.
+The 22-year-old did not test particularly well at the NFL Scouting Combine but was productive for the Razorbacks, tallying 112 tackles, 16 1/2 sacks, 17 hurries, six pass breakups and four fumbles in 50 collegiate games.
 And that came while playing against some of the nation’s top competition in the SEC.

 Drafting Wise adds another body to a Patriots defensive end group that struggled to get after the quarterback last season.
 That unit now includes Wise, Rivers, Flowers, Rob Ninkovich, Kony Ealy and Geneo Grissom.